 These signs should be clear and easy to understand.
 Creativity is great, but clarity is typically the priority when it comes to directions.
 You’ll also have to consider how these signs play into the Americans with Disabilities Act (ADA).
 For instance, signs need to be placed at a specific height and include Braille alternatives, but we’ll talk more about that later.

 3. WARNINGS AND RESTRICTIONS

-Whether it’s a high-radiation X-ray room or a room where phone signals can impact machine operation, warnings and restrictions are necessary in places all over a hospital.
-If visitors enter areas with radiation, lasers or biohazards, they could be exposed to dangerous substances that affect their long-term health.
+Whether it’s a high-radiation X-ray room or a room where phone signals can impact machine operation, warnings and restrictions are necessary for places all over a hospital.
+If visitors enter areas with radiation, lasers, or biohazards, they could be exposed to dangerous substances that affect their long-term health.

 Keeping visitors out of these rooms prevents more than just health and safety risks — it can also help you prove, should litigation or questions from authorities come up, that you’ve clearly demonstrated the dangers of that area.

 Warning signage is also critical for ensuring that staff members understand their environment.
 A badly conceived and designed healthcare setting can increase the likelihood of human error and clumsy behavior.
 In addition to the typical warning signage, marking containers or areas designated for biohazards or soiled linens can alert staff members to the dangers in front of them.
 They can then use the appropriate precautions to clean up or handle the substances.

 Again, these signs prioritize clarity and visibility, and there are likely some regulatory designs you’ll have to stick to when displaying warning signs, such as those set in place by the Occupational Safety and Health Administration (OSHA).